Moduli of parabolic connections on a curve and Riemann-Hilbert correspondence: Introduction

-We simply say the element of the former set a parabolic connection modulo elementary transform.
-Then a parabolic connection modulo elementary transform corresponds to a $D$ module but we can not expect an appropriate algebraic structure on the moduli space of such objects.
-So we can recognize that it is natural to consider the moduli space of parabolic connections in the moduli theoretic description of Riemann-Hilbert correspondence.
-However, we must consider stability when we construct the moduli of parabolic connections as an appropriate space.
+Unfortunately, we cannot expect an appropriate algebraic structure on the moduli space of the elements $[(E,\nabla,\{l^{(i)}_j\})]$ in the set $(\dag)$.
+So we can recognize that it is natural to consider the moduli space of isomorphism classes of parabolic connections in the moduli theoretic description of the Riemann-Hilbert correspondence.
+However, we must consider a stability when we construct the moduli of parabolic connections as an appropriate space.
 So we set $M^{\balpha}_C(\bt,\blambda)$ as the moduli space of $\balpha$-stable parabolic connections.
 See Theorem \ref{moduli-exists} and Definition \ref{def-stability} for the precise definition of $M^{\balpha}_C(\bt,\blambda)$.
 Next we consider the moduli space $RP_r(C,\bt)_{\ba}$ of certain equivalence classes of representations of the fundamental group $\pi_1(C\setminus\{t_1,\ldots,t_n\},*)$.
 Here two representations are equivalent if their semisimplifications are isomorphic.
 There is not an appropriate moduli space of isomorphism classes of the representations of the fundamental group.
 For a construction of a good moduli space containing all the representations, we must consider such an equivalence relation.
 See section \ref{main-thm} for the precise definition of $RP_r(C,\bt)_{\ba}$.
-The most crucial part of the main result (Theorem \ref{main-thm}) is that the morphism $\RH:M^{\balpha}_C(\bt,\blambda) \lra RP_r(C,\bt)_{\ba}$ determined by Riemann-Hilbert correspondece is a proper surjective bimeromorphic morphism.
+The most crucial part of the main result (Theorem \ref{main-thm}) is that the morphism $\RH:M^{\balpha}_C(\bt,\blambda) \lra RP_r(C,\bt)_{\ba}$ determined by the Riemann-Hilbert correspondence is a proper surjective bimeromorphic morphism.
 This theorem was proved in \cite{IIS-1} for $C=\mathbf{P}^1$ and $r=2$.
 However there were certain difficulties to generalize this fact to the case of general $C$ and $r$.